 - Equalized Valuation based on improvements, excluding land, which is determined by the Wisconsin Department of Revenue for the previous year;

 - Usage of the fire department for emergency incidents, averaged over three years.

 After what West previously called "stormy" conditions in 2005 and 2006, the fee formula was frozen to give time for the municipalities to negotiate and revise it.
 However, that freeze ended this year and NSFD proposed a permanent fee schedule.
-However, Fox Point voiced numerous concerns with this funding formula at the July board meeting and they formally requested a three-year sunset clause, eliminating the permanency of this funding formula.
+However, Fox Point voiced numerous and they formally requested a three-year sunset clause, eliminating the permanency of this funding formula.

 NSFD Chief Robert Whitaker gave a brief description at the meeting on how the Fire Department Board determined the current funding formula.
 He said it's based on a weighted system that takes into account the type of property the fire department is providing protection for.

 "A fire on the 13th floor in a high-rise in Shorewood, which is considered residential property, that's much different than having a bedroom fire in a one-story home," Whitaker said.
 "In my personal opinion, I don't think that's valid.
 But that's what's on the table," Whitaker said.